|The Londoners with Fabio Capello|

 Beckham is the greatest ever icon to play the game.
 He started his career with Manchester United where he was a part of the famous team that won the 1992 FA Youth Cup.
 For the senior side, he won 6 Premiership titles and the 1999 Champions' League.
 In 2003, he joined Real Madrid for the well-publicized "Galacticos" signing.
 In 2007, he moved to LA Galaxy, where he kickstarted a soccer fever in the United States.
 For England, he earned 115 caps and was a key part of the national team throughout his career.

-He started his career with West Ham before making a big jump to Chelsea.
+Joe Cole started his career with West Ham before making a big jump to Chelsea.
 He won three Premiership titles and another three FA Cups with Chelsea.
 He later played for Liverpool and Lille in France.
-For England, he was a key player at the World Cup in 2006 and the Euro 2008.
+For England, he was a key player at the World Cup Finals in 2006 and the European Championship in 2008.
 He had 56 caps.

 LW: Laurie Cunningham

 Cunnugham was considered to be the first Black star player in England and an icon for a generation of Black English players.
 With Cyrille Regis and Brendon Batson, they formed an all-Black attack that was known as "The Three Degrees" with West Bromwich Albion.
 In 1979, he moved to Real Madrid and became the first British player ever to play for the legendary club.
 He returned to Manchester United in 1983.
 He was only capped 6 times by England and was overlooked for Euro 1980, despite starring at La Liga the season before.

 He had successful spells with Sheffield United, Leeds United and Queen Park Rangers in the 1970's and early 1980's.
 He captained QPR as they reached the FA Cup Final in 1982.
 His career in the top flight ended after the FA Cup replay and moved to Canada the season after.
 He was 17 times and played in the ill-fated match against Poland at the WC Qualifiers in 1973.